taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

 Those **nested data structures** are fine in Redux, but you want to avoid **deeply nested data structures**.
 As you can see, it adds complexity to create your new state object.
 Another chapter later on in the book will pick up this topic.
-It will showcase how you can avoid deep nested data structures by using a neat helper library with the name normalizr.
+It will showcase how you can avoid deeply nested data structures by using a neat helper library with the name normalizr.

 ### Combined Reducer

 The next chapter is crucial to understand the principles of scaling state by using substates in Redux.

-You have heard about multiple reducers, but didn't use them yet.
+You heard about multiple reducers, but haven't used them yet.
 A reducer can grow horizontally by using action types, but it doesn't scale at some point.
 You want to split it up into two reducers or introduce another reducer right from the beginning.
-Imagine that you have a reducer that serves your todos, but you want to have a reducer for the `filter` state for your todos eventually.
-Another use case could be to have a reducer for the `currentUser` that is logged in in your Todo application.
+Imagine you had a reducer that served your todos, but you want to have a reducer for the `filter` state for your todos eventually.
+Another use case could be to have a reducer for the `currentUser` that is logged in into your Todo application.

 You can already see a pattern on how to separate your reducers.
-It is usually by domain like todos, filter or user.
+It is usually by domain like todos, filter, or user.
 A todo reducer might be responsible to add, remove, edit and complete todos.
 A filter reducer is responsible to manage the filter state.
-A user reducer cares about user enitites that could be the `currentUser` who is logged in in your application or a list of users who are assigned to todos.
-That's were you could again split up the user reducer to a `currentUser` reducer and a `assignedUsers` reducer.
+A user reducer cares about user entities that could be the `currentUser` who is logged in in your application or a list of users who are assigned to todos.
+That's where you could again split up the user reducer to a `currentUser` reducer and a `assignedUsers` reducer.
 You can imagine how this approach, introducing reducers by domain, scales very well.

 Let's enter **combined reducers** to enable you using multiple reducers.
 Redux gives you a helper to combine multiple reducers into one root reducer: `combineReducers()`.
 The function takes an object as input that has a state as property name and a reducer as value.